12 types. 40 keywords. One way to do everything.

-Alpha — macOS — all releases
+Alpha — macOS & Linux — all releases

 fib(n:I) I = n <= 1 ? n : fib(n-1) + fib(n-2)func fib(n int) int {